 "The course knowledge shared online was excellent; it really opened up my mind on the take of new design thinking processes."
 2020 participant

-By completing the course, the participant will get
+By completing the course, you will get an Aalto EE Design Thinking certificate worth 0.5 ECTS.

 Learn why this human-centric approach to innovation is so effective